The Best Way to Fish

 Give a man a fish, and you’ll feed him for a day.

 Teach a man to fish, and you’ll feed him for a lifetime.

-In many places we serve, Favor could “teach a man to fish,” but if there is no pond, or no fishing line, or a person trained to repair necessary tools, how will a trained man continue fishing?
+In many places we serve, Favor could “teach a man to fish,” but if there is no pond, no fishing line, no person trained to repair necessary tools, how will a trained man continue fishing?

 Favor trains and equips many communities with more efficient agricultural production practices through our women’s empowerment program, which gives more financial independence to groups of women in rural villages to empower their families.
 Secondly, our own in-house agricultural projects teach vocational skills to youth coming to Jesus off the streets while producing local income generation for ministry and laying the experiential groundwork for a new generation of needed entrepreneurs.